Portrait of Ludwig von Mises

 04

-Argues that business cycles are primarily caused by central bank interventions that depress interest rates below their natural market level, leading to malinvestment and subsequent economic contraction.
+This theory posits that business cycles (booms and busts) are caused by central bank interventions that artificially lower interest rates below their natural market level, leading to malinvestment in long-term capital projects and unsustainable economic expansion.

 Adjacent Minds